nuno80/agenzia-eventi-2.0/guide/database-setup.md

 - POST `/api/users` - Create a new user
 - DELETE `/api/users/[id]` - Delete a user

-The API routes automatically fallback to the libsql implementation if better-sqlite3 is not available.
+These routes now use only the Turso/libsql implementation.

 ## Schema Definition

 Schemas are defined using Drizzle ORM's schema builder.
-See `src/db/schemas/users.ts` for an example:
+See `src/db/libsql-schemas/users.ts` for an example:

 ```typescript
 import { sqliteTable, text, integer } from 'drizzle-orm/sqlite-core';